-Steel beams should be designed by a suitably qualified Structural Engineer and should have appropriate fire resistance to meet the requirements of the regional Building Regulations.
+Steel beams should be designed by the Engineer and should have appropriate fire resistance to meet the requirements of the relevant Building Regulations.

 Where steel beams and columns are used to support the upper floor construction on a project in a coastal location, and maybe exposed to an aggressive external environment (e.g. under croft) please follow the requirements for additional corrosion protection in 'Appendix B - Coastal Locations' and 'Appendix C - Materials, Products, and Building Systems'.